Wat Chalermprakiat – mountaintop pagodas in Lampang Province [2026]

 Best time to visit

 We recommend the rainy season from June-November as the best time to go.
 For one thing, the rains mean even fewer people than usual.
 The water also makes the forests that grow out of the jagged limestone really lush and beautiful.
 The clouds floating by and occasionally enveloping the pagodas in fog create an incredible atmosphere.
+Of course you’ll want a day which isn’t too rainy, which can be hard to predict.

 Tip: Since Wat Chalermprakiat is popular with Thais, you should not visit during weekends and public holidays if you want to avoid crowds.